Kz1232/CODESOFT/README.md

 # CODESOFT
-This repository contains the task of the codsoft internship program
+> This repository contains the task of the codsoft internship program
+### Some checking updates